Categories

 Your Child Makes A Suicidal Outcry

-However, EVEN IF you don’t think you’re kid would ever attempt suicide (maybe they don’t even know what suicide is!), the fact they said they want to kill themself is a big signal to you that something is not right.
+EVEN IF you don’t think your child would ever attempt suicide (maybe they don’t even know what suicide is!), the fact that they said they want to kill themselves is a big signal that something is not right.

-It’s always important to take an statement of suicide seriously.
-Typically, what I see in counseling with the kids is that they needed something that will grab someone’s attention.
-It’s sort of like they are waving their arms in the air saying “Someone pay attention!
+It’s always important to take any statement about suicide seriously.
+Typically, what I see in counseling is that kids need something that will grab someone’s attention.
+It’s like they’re waving their arms in the air saying, “Someone pay attention!
 I need help!”

 That’s okay.
-In counseling, we can work on ways to tell people they are hurting without making a suicide outcry.
+In counseling, we can work on ways to tell people they’re hurting without making a suicidal outcry.

 So, here’s the plan: